NuclearRedeye/adventofcode2024/README.md

 make
 ```

-Or, you can run a specific solution using
+Or, you can run a specific solution using...

 ```
 make day3.ts